newrelic-experimental/newrelic-webhook-to-snmp-trap-java/README.md

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
 Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.

 ## Contributing
-We encourage your contributions to improve [project name]!
+We encourage your contributions to improve newrelic-webhook-to-snmp-trap-java!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

 ## License